 Ryou Matsumoto is a screenplay writer that runs into a man and witnesses his murder.
 Unknown to him, he gets caught up in an illegal antique ring along with a girl he meets named Yuki.
 In order to survive, he ends up acting out the "action hero" role that he writes in his screenplays.

-Essentially, it's a classic detective story where the main character witnesses a murder and gets into trouble with the mafia; eventually, he ends up an action hero fighting the criminals and protecting the girl he likes.
-Not only the story is rather simple in general but it also contains quite a lot of cliches and some obvious logical contradictions: the glaring example of the latter is the protagonist's love interest who says she hasn't driven a car since she was 14... and then rides it like a veteran street racer.
+Essentially, it's a classic detective story where the main character witnesses a murder and gets into trouble with the mafia; eventually, he ends up an action hero, fighting the criminals and protecting the girl he likes.
+Not only the plot is rather simple in general, but it also contains quite a lot of cliches typical for this

 So, the story is good and well-written for what it is, providing an enjoyable watch if you keep in mind its actual purpose and don't take it too seriously.

 The OVA clearly reveals its age: not only it features classic 80's character designs but also some minor age issues here and there.
 On the other hand, the animation displays very nice fluency of motion that makes the action quite enjoyable; also, the movie is depicted in eye-appealing dark blue tones that add a subtle noir feeling to the show.
 So, the OVA looks pretty good despite some age imperfections it has.